 “Well met.
 Let’s get them into my cart.”

-Yedin had the muscle to pick the bully up by the arm and drag him to the cart.
+Yedin possessed the muscle to pick the bully up by the arm and drag him to the cart.
 She envied him the ease in which he handled him.
-She really did need to start lifting heavy smithy objects and build some strength.
-Once he cleared the road, the farmers and merchants once again began to make their way to the city, with a bit more speed than earlier.
+She needed to start lifting heavy smithy objects and build some strength.
+After he cleared the road, the farmers and merchants once again began to make their way to the city, with a bit more speed than earlier.

-He looked inside, noted the lumpy blanket, and frowned.
+He looked at the floorboards, noted the lumpy blanket, and frowned.
 “What are you haulin’?”

 “Two other stakes.”

 He blinked in surprise.
 She bent over and shoved the oil cloth in the guard’s face, and his half-awareness died under true unconsciousness.

 He did not treat the man with much respect as he dumped him in place.
 She grinned as he retrieved the second, who laid in the taller grass to the side of the road, unconscious.
 Maybe she did need to avail herself of ‘keepers.
 It made certain tasks far easier.

 She applied the cloth, and he dumped the body on top of the first.
 She checked to make certain all the men breathed and remained unconscious, then mounted her horse, ready to be away.
 Yedin waved his companion on without him, another stout farmer with so similar a cast she guessed they were brothers.
 The brother, while exasperated, did not protest, as if he expected the man to help.
 Yedin grabbed the lead rope; not a perfect solution to guide a horse, but she had not expected a driver, so had not bothered with reins.
 He squeezed himself into the small cart seat, though the wooden box bulged slightly at the sides.
 He clucked the horse into motion, and they fell in line with the steady movement of traffic to the city.